-Exams: A portion of each exam will test your knowledge of basic math mechanics.
-Another portion of each exam will test critical thinking skills.
-Most of each exam will include new material covered since the last exam.
+Exams: Most of each exam will include new material covered since the last exam.
 A portion will be comprehensive.
 Exams are completed in class without make-ups.
 (I suggest you put the dates on your calendar now.)

 Homework: It is imperative that you keep up with assignments because the material will build throughout the semester.
-I will collect all assignments, and no late work is accepted.
+I will collect all assignments at the beginning of class, and no late work is accepted.
 To earn points on the homework, you must show all your work.